dhbahr/cenit_doc/api/index.md

 ---

-# CenitHub API.v1
+# Cenit.io API.v1

 ## Routes

 In Rails, a resourceful route provides a mapping between HTTP verbs and URLs to controller actions.

-With the next `rake task` you could visualize the diffents routes for CenitHub api:
+With the next `rake task` you could visualize the diffents routes for Cenit.io api:

 ```bash
 rake routes